en flag +1 214 306 68 37

 Editor’s note: After successful implementations by such big players as Google, Netflix, Amazon, and eBay, the microservices approach to architecture stirred up an amazing hype.
 In the article, Vladimir takes ScienceSoft’s real Java-based project as an example and shows how it unfolds, from an architectural decision to the choice of techs.
 If you feel you need help with Java application design or re-design, you’re welcome to consider our offering.

 In ScienceSoft’s practice, we often resort to microservices when developing large and complex web applications, especially cloud-based ones.
-Still, at the beginning of cooperation, some of our customers ask: ‘Why should we abandon an old and trusted monolith for more costly, effort-intensive, time-consuming development?’
+Still, at the beginning of cooperation, some of our clients ask: ‘Why should we abandon an old and trusted monolith for more costly, effort-intensive, time-consuming development?’
 And they’re right.
 Microservices-based development is much more demanding and resource-intensive, but with the benefits, a business can achieve, it can be completely worth it.

 In this article, I’d like you to help you understand the essence and value of microservices, using as an example of the work we did with my Java team at ScienceSoft.
 We’ll consider both architectural approaches, and I’ll tell you how the decision in favor of microservices was made.